sudar/posts-by-tag/readme.txt

 #### v2.6 (2012-05-31) (Dev time: 2 hours)
     - Added support for specifying link targets
     - Changed the argument list for the posts_by_tag template functions

+#### v2.7 (2012-06-23) (Dev time: 1 hour)
+    - Added support for custom fields to all post types
+    - Added autocomplete for tag fields in custom field boxes
+    - Added Hindi translations

 ==Readme Generator==